The Ascott Metropolis

-Metropolis is a 40-storey residential / hotel skyscraper in the Auckland CBD of Auckland, New Zealand, developed in 1999 by Krukziener Properties.
-Commended for its style and quality, the NZ$180 million cost of its construction also led to major financial fallout.
-Metropolis is considered one of Auckland's most exclusive apartment buildings, and it was the tallest residential building in New Zealand until 2020 when the nearby Pacifica was completed.
+The Ascott Metropolis is a mixed-use residential and hotel skyscraper in Auckland, New Zealand.
+Standing at a height of 155 m and encompassing 40 floors, it is currently the sixth-tallest building in New Zealand.
+Completed in 1999 by Krukziener Properties and commended for its style and quality, the NZ$180 million cost of its construction also led to major financial fallout.
+The Ascott Metropolis is considered one of Auckland's most exclusive apartment buildings.

-The building was constructed from mainly reinforced concrete from 1997 to 1999, when it became the tallest building in New Zealand for one year until it was surpassed by the Vero Centre.
-The building contains 368 apartments in addition to 55 hotel rooms, and was designed by Peddle Thorp Architects.
+The skyscraper was constructed mainly from reinforced concrete between 1997 and 1999.
+Upon its completion in 1999, it dethroned the nearby ANZ Centre to become the tallest building in New Zealand and the entire region of the Polynesian Triangle, holding the title for one year until it was surpassed by the Vero Centre.
+Designed by Peddle Thorp, the building contains 368 apartments in addition to 55 hotel rooms.

-On 11 December 2013, Alain Robert climbed the building as part of a promotion for the Samsung Galaxy Gear smartwatch.
+On December 11, 2013, Alain Robert climbed the skyscraper as part of a promotion for the Samsung Galaxy Gear smartwatch.